 Introduction to Simulation

-- The lecture will be recorded and accessible via mediasite.ovgu.de.
+- The lectures will be held in person.
+Recorded versions from a past term are accessible via mediasite.ovgu.de.
 Please use your OVGU-Account to log in.
 The links will be in the table below.

 - The exercises will start after the second lecture:

 - Register for the course on the OVGU elearing platform https://elearning.ovgu.de/course/view.php?id=13549

 - current information will be spread via elearning e,g, short notice cancellations or room changes